Gongs and singing bowls can change your life!

 Meditation with gongs and singing bowls can change your life.

 It was only when a sales agent in a percussion store noticed me eyeing a 42” Chau gong, put a mallet in my hand, and I gently sounded the gong myself did I experience the profound inner connectedness that I now (2 years later) know as the bridge that the sound of a gong can become.
-There was suddenly a relationship with the sound, something that had not opened to me when I was passively listening even to gifted players.
-It was as if there was something “else” on the other side of the gong reaching in to me or that the sound was both coming from within the gong as well as from within my self…that I was the sound.
+There was suddenly a relationship with the sound, something that had not opened to me when I was passively listening even to gifted players and meditate with singing bowl. t was as if there was something “else” on the other side of the gong reaching in to me or that the sound was both coming from within the gong as well as from within my self…that I was the sound.

 If one stands in front of a mirror, one sees a reflection of one’s physical self.
 If a room fills with the sumptuously broad spectrum of vibrations that a gong puts forth, within that medium one perceives (“hears”) one’s self on any of a number of more subtle dimensions, depending on one’s receptivity.
 The sound of a gong becomes a sonic mirror, and within it you can sense your subtle vibrational self.
 Reflections tend to be static, but in my experience, the sound of a gong is richly and powerfully vibrant, enlivening, transformative, and it also becomes a passageway, even a portal, through which one transitions or steps experientially, consciously, into an expanded sense of what Is.